aminya/AcuteML.jl/docs/src/templating.md

 -------------------------------------------------------

-# Example 3 - Template Rendering using Functions
+# Template Rendering using Functions

 This method only uses functions that return string.
 You can build your desired string and call the function for rendering.